Fornication/Arkays-Commandment/README.md

 - After you have done everything above and got a clean SSE installation ready, start the Launcher and and let it do the initial graphics check.
 Do not worry about this part as the installation will replace this graphics settings.

-- Start the game and exit once you're in the main menu.
+- Start the game.
+Once in the main menu, click on Creations.
+You need to download Saints and Seducers, Rare Curios, Survival, and Fishing.
+You will not have the correct version of the four free CC mods if you do not do this.

 ### Using Wabbajack